MeepishRealms/Cog/containers/quadlet/README.md

 Next, decide if you want to run Modded Expansion as a rootful or rootless container.

 ## Rootless Installation (Recommended)
-1. `cd` into the folder where you placed the Quadlet files.
+1. `cd` into the folder where you placed the Quadlet files on your server.
 2. Move both `mrme.container` and `mrme.volume` into `~/.config/containers/systemd/`.
 ```
 $ mv mrme.container mrme.volume ~/.config/containers/systemd/